The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Patio 7 Hotel is a small, trendy design hotel in Gangnam.
 The rooms are on the smaller side but clean, with a private bathroom.
 I loved the set-up of the bed area!

-The hotel has a wine shop and a wine bar where you can buy a bottle of wine or have a glass.
-It’s the perfect location for a wine lover, while staying in the convenience of everything Gangnam has to offer.
+The hotel has a wine shop and a bar where you can buy a bottle of wine or have a glass.
+It’s the perfect location for a wine lover who wants to stay close to everything Gangnam has to offer.

 Bukchon